march-dave/react-next-anycase/CHATGPT_UI.md

 Each message now shows a timestamp for when it was sent.
 Each message includes a **Copy** button that briefly displays "Copied!" after copying and announces the status to screen readers.
 The header displays the current number of messages in the conversation and announces updates to screen readers.
+It now also surfaces the conversation span, average words per message, and the timestamp of the last reply so you can gauge pace without opening the Insights panel.
 The page title also updates with the current message count so you can see new activity from another tab.
 If `NEXT_PUBLIC_OPENAI_MODEL` is set, the active model name appears in the header and page title.
 The message input automatically expands to fit longer content.